OhadCohen97/Linear-Regression/README.md

 # Linear-Regression
-Very basic example of Linear Regression using sklearn in Python
+Very basic example of Linear Regression in Machine Learning using sklearn in Python

+The data i used is two columns:'experience' and 'salary'